A painting of antique sewing thread in a still life setting. This is the first of two paintings depicting antique wooden

 This painting comes with an official Certificate of Authenticity.
 More information here.

-This painting is part of a series called Great-Grandma’s Antique Sewing Thread.
+This painting is part of the Great-Grandma’s Antique Sewing Thread series.
 I call it “great-grandma’s” because we are now living in a modern age, and thread no longer comes on wooden spools.
 Our great-grandmothers would have probably used sewing thread spun on wooden spools.

 Today’s wooden spools are over 50 years old and are considered antiques.
 Sewing thread is now sold on plastic spools, and most likely our grandmothers, and most assuredly, our mothers would have sewn their projects with thread spun on plastic spools.

 I remember playing with empty wooden spools when I was a young child in the 60-70s.
 As I grew older, my grandmother began teaching me how to sew doll clothes and other items.
 However, I barely remember thread coming on anything but plastic spools.
 I remember raiding my grandmother’s sewing box for just the right color of thread I needed, and I remember finding some wooden spools there.

 Unfortunately, wooden spools met their demise back in the 1970s when manufacturers stopped using them to spin thread on.
 It was purely a business decision.
-It had become more economical for them to use plastic spools instead.
+It was more cost-effective for them to use plastic spools instead.
 If you happen to come across a vintage sewing spool, don’t throw it away; hang on to it.
 Wooden spools are antiques and do have some value.
 Just how much it is worth depends on how old the spool is and its condition.

 “Great-Grandma’s Sewing Thread #2” is a companion painting to Sewing Thread #1.
 Companion paintings can be purchased separately.
 Both of these paintings would look great in a sewing or craft room, whether purchased separately or together.